oracle-livelabs/apex/event-mangement/1-create-data-model-using-ai/1-create-data-model-using-ai.md

     ```
     </copy>

-    > Note: We are replacing the code because AI-generated code might not always produce the exact results we need.
-By replacing it with the provided code, we ensure that our application behaves consistently and matches the expected outcome.

-16. After replacing the code, click **Run** and select **Yes** to confirm.
+16. After replacing the code, click **Run** in the Script Editor.

     !["run now"](images/confirm-yes.png "")

-17. Review the summary and then click **Run Now**.
+17. Click **Run Now** to submit the script for execution.

     !["run now"](images/run-now.png "")

-18. Observe that all the statements were run successfully.
+18. The Manage Script Results page appears listing script results.

     !["data model created"](images/successful-statemwnts.png "")

     *Note: Do NOT click Create App yet, as you will creating an app in the upcoming lab using Generative AI.*

 ## Task 2: Review Database Objects

+Now, let's review the database objects created using AI.

 1. Navigate to **SQL Workshop** > **Object Browser**.